lukasmartinelli-alt/graveyard/README.md

 or were discontinued will live on in their separate repositories.
 It contains one branch for each old master branch of the dead repository.

+**Only projects that are older than a year are deleted on the GitHub parent repositories**.

 ## Projects

 ### [talentpool](https://github.com/lukasmartinelli/graveyard/tree/talentpool)